-- estimates of our expenses, capital requirements and our needs for additional financing; - business interruptions, including delays in enrollment, patient follow-up and data collection of clinical trials, resulting from the outbreak of the novel coronavirus, COVID-19; - the prospects of eprenetapopt and other product candidates, which are still in development; - outcome and results of ongoing or future preclinical studies and clinical trials of eprenetapopt or APR-548; - the design of our multiple clinical trials, including the sample size, trial duration, endpoint definition, event rate assumptions and eligibility criteria; - our expectations regarding the timing of data from our clinical trials; - market acceptance or commercial success of eprenetapopt or any other product candidate we develop and the degree of acceptance among physicians, patients, patient advocacy groups, health care payors and the medical community; - our expectations regarding competition, potential market size, the size of the patient populations for eprenetapopt and our other product candidates, if approved for commercial use, and market acceptance; - our ability to obtain regulatory approval of eprenetapopt and our other product candidates, and any restrictions, limitations and/or warnings in their labels, if approved;
+- estimates of our expenses, capital requirements and our needs for additional financing; - business interruptions, including delays in enrollment, patient follow-up and data collection of clinical trials, resulting from the outbreak of the novel coronavirus, COVID-19; - the prospects of eprenetapopt and other product candidates, which are still in development; - outcome and results of ongoing or future preclinical studies and clinical trials of eprenetapopt or APR-548; - our expectations regarding our ability to identify, discover or acquire additional suitable product candidates; - the design of our clinical trials, including the sample size, trial duration, endpoint definition, event rate assumptions and eligibility criteria: - our expectations regarding the timing of data from our clinical trials; - market acceptance or commercial success of eprenetapopt or any other product candidate we develop and the degree of acceptance among physicians, patients, patient advocacy groups, health care payors and the medical community; - our expectations regarding competition, potential market size, the size of the patient populations for eprenetapopt and our other product candidates, if approved for commercial use, and market acceptance;

-- the scope of protection we are able to establish and maintain for intellectual property rights covering eprenetapopt and our other product candidates; - potential claims relating to our intellectual property and third-party intellectual property; - the duration of our intellectual property estate that will provide protection for eprenetapopt and our other product candidates; - developments relating to our competitors and our industry; - our sales, marketing or distribution capabilities and our ability to commercialize eprenetapopt and our other product candidates, if we obtain regulatory approval; - current and future agreements with third parties in connection with the manufacturing, commercialization, packaging, and distribution of eprenetapopt and our other product candidates; - our expectations regarding the ability of our current contract manufacturing partners to produce eprenetapopt and our other product candidates in the quantities and timeframe that we will require; - our expectations regarding our future costs of goods; - our ability to attract, retain and motivate key personnel and increase the size of our organization; - our ability to establish collaborations in lieu of obtaining additional financing; - the impact of government laws and regulations; - our financial performance; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act or a smaller reporting company under the Exchange Act.
+- our ability to obtain regulatory approval of eprenetapopt and our other product candidates, and any restrictions, limitations and/or warnings in their labels, if approved; - the scope of protection we are able to establish and maintain for intellectual property rights covering eprenetapopt and our other product candidates; - potential claims relating to our intellectual property and third-party intellectual property; - the duration of our intellectual property estate that will provide protection for eprenetapopt and our other product candidates; - developments relating to our competitors and our industry; - our sales, marketing or distribution capabilities and our ability to commercialize eprenetapopt and our other product candidates, if we obtain regulatory approval; - current and future agreements with third parties in connection with the manufacturing, commercialization, packaging, and distribution of eprenetapopt and our other product candidates; - our expectations regarding the ability of our current contract manufacturing partners to produce eprenetapopt and our other product candidates in the quantities and timeframe that we will require; - our expectations regarding our future costs of goods; - our ability to attract, retain and motivate key personnel and increase the size of our organization; - our ability to establish collaborations in lieu of obtaining additional financing; - the impact of government laws and regulations; - · our financial performance; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act or a smaller reporting company under the Exchange Act.

 Any forward-looking statements that we make in this Annual Report on Form 10-K speak only as of the date of such statement, and we undertake no obligation to update such statements to reflect events or circumstances after the date of this Annual Report on Form 10-K. You should also read carefully the factors described in the "Risk Factors" included in Part I, Item 1A of this Annual Report to better understand significant risks and uncertainties inherent in our business and underlying any forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this Annual Report on Form 10-K will prove to be accurate.
-Furthermore, if our forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified timeframe, or at all.
+Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
+In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified timeframe, or at all.